Sudheerh91/AndroidWorkSpace/README.md

-Certainly!
-Here's a sample `README.md` for your project that covers the main aspects:

 ---

 # Dog Facts App

 This is a simple Android application that fetches and displays dog facts using the MVVM (Model-View-ViewModel) pattern, Retrofit for network calls, and Data Binding for UI updates.
-The app demonstrates good practices in performance, readability, maintainability, testability, scalability, and simplicity.
+The app demonstrates in performance, readability, maintainability, testability, scalability, and simplicity.

 ## Features